 When it comes to shaving before your shower, there are a few advantages and disadvantages to this practice.
 This method is best if you are in a rush, which most of us always seem to be, since you can skip the shower if absolutely needed.
 I wouldn’t put it off for too long for the sake of those around you though.

-If you are using another type of razor, such as a straight edge, it is best to wet your hair prior to shaving.
-Although, you do not have to get a shower to accomplish this.
+If you are using another type of razor, such as a straight razor, it is best to wet your hair prior to shaving.
+But you do not have to take a shower to accomplish this.
 Let a damp, warm towel sit and soak the hair for about 3 minutes.
 This will soften the hair and open up your pores, allowing easier access to your hair follicles, resulting in a great shave!

 What are the Pros and Cons of Shaving After the Shower?